 **Weaknesses:** Less powerful as a general-purpose CRM than HubSpot or Salesforce.
 Reporting capabilities are improving but lag behind enterprise CRMs.
 Marketing-automation features are basic — won't replace a dedicated email-marketing tool.

 **Verdict:** The default choice for most Canadian and US small firms.
 If you're not on Clio Manage already, the bundled discount makes it the sensible starting point.
+We track best crm for lawyers performance weekly across our portfolio.

 **What it is:** Intake automation + CRM + client communication, purpose-built for law firms.
 Strong workflow automation engine.